igordejanovic/rustemo/docs/src/handling_errors/handling_errors.md

 ```

-This state is reached when the parser saw `Statements`.
-The state is described
+This state is reached when the parser has seen `Statements`.
+The state is
-by so called _LR items_.
-These items are productions with a dot marking the
+described by so called _LR items_.
+These items are productions with a dot
-position inside the production where the parser may be.
-At the same time, since
+marking the position inside the production where the parser may be.
+At the same
-the items are LR(1) (thus one lookahead), we have possible lookahead tokens in
+time, since the items are LR(1) (thus one lookahead), we have possible lookahead
-curly braces for that production position.
+tokens in curly braces for that production position.

 The end of the report (starting with `When I saw...`) gives the explanation.
 In
 this state, when there is `If` token as a lookahead, the parser can't determine